learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

 Researched answer:

-3. What is an index?
-What is the difference between index and value?
+1. What is the difference between an array's index and its value?

 Your answer: